Mecatecno Dragonfly

 The clutch feels about the same as the EM but was not adjusted to Mike's liking.

 Having not seen a drain plug, I was curious about changing the oil.
 The oil comes out where it goes in.
 Lay the bike on the left side to drain, and the right side to fill.
-It uses about four ounces (120 ml) of the fluid of your choice.
+It uses three to four ounces (nominally 100 ml, I'm guessing) of the fluid of your choice.

 The sound it makes is different than that of an EM - maybe more mechanical”.
 It is not loud and Mike felt he could still hear what the rear tire was doing on hard surfaces.